Copying and re-use without the Library's permission

 Copying and re-use that does need the Library's permission

-If you ask the Library to do the copying for you, you will be asked to make a declaration that confirms that either the permission of the copyright owner has been obtained or no such permission is necessary (for instance because an exception applies).
+If you are requesting copies through the Library's Copies Direct service, you will be asked to make a declaration that confirms that either the permission of the copyright owner has been obtained or no such permission is necessary (for instance because an exception applies).

 In contrast, some collection items may have access restrictions that require permission from the Library before you copy or re-use them.
 This permission does not relate to any copyright in the item, but relates to collection management issues, such as ensuring that fragile items are handled with care, and that the Library is properly attributed for certain public uses.